SDU-SW-Engineering/scalableteaching-iot/guides/gpio-use.md

 ```C
 gpio_set_level(GPIO_NUM_0, 1) // Sets the GPIO pin 0 output as high
 ```

+> **Note**: on ESP32-DevKitC/WroverE, GPIO pins 34, 35, 36 and 39 are input-only.
+The latter two are labeled VP and VN on WRoverE boards, respectively.
 ## GPIO input
 To set the direction of a GPIO pin as input, use the `gpio_set_direction()` function and library-defined macros as following:
 ```C